A multiple filter test for the detection of rate changes in renewal processes with varying variance: Evaluation of the MFT

 In summary, one needs to keep in mind for practical applications that the error rate can be slightly enhanced for regular processes with low rates.
-However, a false estimation of a non-existing change point is not problematic if one primarily intends to split up the time series into rate stationary sections.
+However, a false estimation of a nonexisting change point is not problematic if one primarily intends to split up the time series into rate stationary sections.
 If the significance level needs to be kept strictly even for small rates, the window size needs to be increased.
-This has the same effect as increasing the rate because the approximation of $(G_{h,t})_t$ to the limit process $(L_{h,t})_t$ (equation (\ref{hauptaussage_generalisiert})) mainly depends on the mean number of events per window.
+This has the same effect as increasing the rate because the approximation of $(G_{h,t})_t$ to the limit process $(L_{h,t})_t$ [equation (\ref{hauptaussagegeneralisiert})] mainly depends on the mean number of events per window.

-\subsubsection{Comparison of the MFT to a Bootstrap Test}
+\subsubsection{Comparison of the MFT to a bootstrap test}

 The preceding section shows that the MFT should be treated carefully in situations with limited rates and high regularity because the asymptotic significance level is not precisely kept.
-Therefore, one might consider deriving $Q$ with a bootstrap procedure, as suggested, e.g., by \citet{Huskova2001}.
+Therefore, one might consider deriving $Q$ with a bootstrap procedure, as suggested, for example, by \citet{Huskova2001}.
 The distribution of $M$ can then be derived directly by permutation of the life times and recalculation of $M$ in the permuted process.
 By construction, this procedure yields an empirical significance level of $5\%$ if the underlying process is a classical, stationary renewal process.
-However, it has two shortcomings: first, it requires high computational effort because the process $(R_{h,t})_t$ (equation (\ref{Rht})) needs to be recalculated for every realization.
+However, it has two shortcomings: first, it requires high computational effort because the process $(R_{h,t})_t$ [equation (\ref{Rht})] needs to be recalculated for every realization.
 Second, permutation can only be applied if the life times are independent and identically distributed.

-Therefore, we compare the MFT with a bootstrap test when the underlying process does not comply with the assumption of independent and identically distributed life times, i.e., when the underlying process is a rate stationary RPVV but no classical renewal process.
+Therefore, we compare the MFT with a bootstrap test when the underlying process does not comply with the assumption of independent and identically distributed life times, that is, when the underlying process is a rate stationary RPVV but not a classical renewal process.
 To this end, we simulate rate stationary processes with Gamma-distributed life times.
 The variance of life times changes every $g/2$ life times, alternating between two values.
-As shown in section \ref{example_gen_ren} (Figure \ref{bsp_generalized_renewal} C), the resulting process is an RPVV.
+As shown in Section~\ref{examplegenren} (Figure~\ref{bspgeneralizedrenewal}C), the resulting process is an RPVV.